A Legal, Dependable Way to End Relentless Collection Calls

 As soon as you decide to retain our lawyers as counsel in your bankruptcy case, you can begin referring all collection calls to us — and your creditors will stop calling you.

 Our attorneys will be honest and patient in explaining what you can expect and what will be required of you should you decide to file bankruptcy.
-If you want to stop creditor harassment or have other debt-related problems in the Harrisburg area or south-central Pennsylvania, we will hear you out and make every effort to help — beginning with a free initial consultation.
+If you want to stop creditor harassment or have other debt-related problems in the Harrisburg area or south-central Pennsylvania, we will hear you out and make every effort to help — beginning with a initial consultation.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.